tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/do_query.html' target='_blank'>Quick Base Documentation</a>

+Use API_DoQuery to get records from a table.
+You invoke this call on a table-level dbid.
+You can use the parameters (described below) to define which columns will be returned, how many records will be returned and how they will be sorted, and whether the Quick Base should return structured data.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID